dragon.data.DDict

 pickler

-(key[, default])Pop the given key from the distributed dictionary and return the associated value.
+(key[, default])Pop the given key and its value from the distributed dictionary and return the associated value.

 popitem